Pathos0925/JWEM/README.md

 ## Creating Skins

 ### For Sharing
- - If you plan on making a skin pack (that can include albedo, normalmap, and other textures), open the Injector and go to the Build Skin tab.
+ - If you plan on making a skin pack (that can include albedo, normalmap, and other textures), use the Skin Builder.
  - Click "Add" and select your modified albedo texture.
  - Select the target species in the top right.
  - Click "Save".